Carola of Vasa: Tenure as consort

 The funeral ceremonies of King John lasted until January 1874.
-Having largely been relieved of their foreign policy powers by the previous unification of the empire, the new royal couple devoted themselves in particular to representation at the beginning of the integration of the Kingdom of Saxony into the German Empire.
+Having largely been relieved of their foreign policy powers by the previous unification of the empire, the new king and queen devoted themselves in particular to representation at the beginning of the integration of the Kingdom of Saxony into the German Empire.
 Among the first acts was an extensive tour of inspection of the kingdom, followed by a tour of friendly principalities and abroad.

-In 1874 the royal couple moved from the Taschenbergpalais to the Dresden Residenzschloss, where Carola moved into her rooms in the Georgenbau annex.
-In the same year, Tsar Alexander II of Russia paid his respects to the new royal couple.
-In 1878 the royal couple celebrated their silver anniversary.
+In 1874, the royal couple moved from the Taschenbergpalais to the Dresden Residenzschloss, where Carola moved into her rooms in the Georgenbau annex.
+In the same year, Tsar Alexander II of Russia paid his respects to the royal couple.
+In 1878, Carola and Albert celebrated their silver anniversary.
 The participation of the Prussian royal family supported the further rapprochement of Saxony and Prussia and at the same time symbolized the further integration of the kingdom into the empire.
 Primarily, however, such anniversaries served to present the people to their king as the educational and political father of the country, while Carola was portrayed as the caring and comforting mother of the country.
-On 4 August 1877 Carola's father died at the Riverside Palace (German: Wasserpalais), one of the three main buildings of Pillnitz Castle complex in Dresden, and his residence during the last years of his life.
+On 4 August 1877, Carola's father died at the Riverside Palace (German: Wasserpalais), one of the three main buildings of Pillnitz Castle complex in Dresden, and his residence during the last years of his life.
 The following decade was marked by a variety of trips and receptions, including visits from the Italian royal family in 1880, King Ferdinand II of Portugal and King Carol I of Romania in 1883, and King Louis I of Portugal in 1886 and King Chulalongkorn of Siam in 1897.

 On 29 May 1884, the deposed Swedish branch of the House of Holstein-Gottorp finally made peace with the new Swedish Bernadotte dynasty through Carola and her first cousin once removed the Swedish Crown Princess Victoria (born Princess of Baden), when the remains of Carola's grandfather, King Gustav IV Adolf, her father Prince Gustav of Vasa and her infant brother Prince Louis were taken to Stockholm and interred in the royal crypt at Riddarholmen Church.
 In 1888, Carola and her husband made an official visit to Sweden.

-During the years of Queen consort of Saxony, Carola gave up political activities and left them to her husband, "compensating for many of his political clumsiness with her affable manner".
+During her years as Queen of Saxony, Carola gave up political activities and left them to her husband, "compensating for many of his political clumsiness with her affable manner".

-In 1898 the royal couple celebrated their 25th anniversary of government.
+In 1898, the royal couple celebrated their 25th anniversary of government.
 As Albert began to become ill in his final years, Carola increasingly took on his representational duties and lovingly looked after her husband.
 He died on 19 June 1902 in Sibyllenort (now Szczodre).
 He was succeeded by his younger brother Prince George as King of Saxony.